AnggaR96s/Reforestation/README.md

-## Conjunctivitis.com – now that’s a site for sore eyes.
+## Why does Superman get invited to dinners?
+Because he is a Supperhero.